-Gestational diabetes is a temporary form of diabetes that occurs during pregnancy.
-It is estimated that 3% to 20% of women across Canada will develop gestational diabetes every year.
-So what are the risks of having gestational diabetes?
+Gestational diabetes (GDM) is a form of diabetes that is diagnosed during pregnancy.
+It is estimated that 3% to 20% of women across Canada may develop gestational diabetes.

 - Extra glucose in the mother’s bloodstream crosses the placenta, which triggers the baby’s pancreas to make extra insulin.
-This can cause the baby to grow larger than normal (this is called macrosomia), which could result in a more painful birth and possible stress for the baby.
+This can cause the baby to grow larger than normal (this is called macrosomia), which could result in a more prolonged and complicated birth and possible stress for the baby.

 - A baby that is born early to a woman with gestational diabetes can experience respiratory distress syndrome, a condition that makes breathing difficult.
 Babies with this syndrome may need help breathing until their lungs mature and become stronger.

-- Babies of mothers with gestational diabetes often develop hypoglycemia (low blood sugar) right after birth because their own insulin production is so high.
-In rare cases, severe episodes of hypoglycemia can cause the baby to have seizures.
+- Babies of mothers with gestational diabetes may develop hypoglycemia (low blood sugar) right after birth because their own insulin production is so high.
+In general babies born to mothers with gestational diabetes will spend more days in the NICU (Neonatal ICU).

 - Babies of mothers who have had gestational diabetes are at higher risk of developing obesity and type 2 diabetes later in life.